Gip-Gip/CreSP-I/README.md

-#CreSP-I
+#CreSP/I
-##The Crestlength Storage Protocol / Interface
+##The Crestlength Storage Protocol and Interface

 ###What is it?